 But this was not the only good work done in the north while Junipero was busy elsewhere; for on the 12th of January, 1777, the Mission of Santa Clara was established in the wonderfully fertile and beautiful valley which is now known by that name.
-The customary rites were performed by Father Tomas de la Peña, a rude chapel erected, and the work of constructing the necessary buildings of the settlement immediately begun[5].
-It should be noted in passing that before the end of the year the town of San Jose or, to give it its full Spanish title, El Pueblo de San Jose de Guadalupe was founded near by.
+The customary rites were performed by Father Tomas de la Peæa, a rude chapel erected, and the work of constructing the necessary buildings of the settlement immediately begun[5].
+It should be noted in passing that before the end of the year the town of San Jose - or, to give it its full Spanish title, El Pueblo de San Jose de Guadalupe - was founded near by.
 This has historic interest as the first purely civil settlement in California.
 The fine Alameda from the mission to the pueblo was afterwards made and laid out under the fathers' supervision.

-[4] This is now colloquially known as the Mission Dolores.
-Its proper title is, however, Mission of San Francisco de Assis.
+title is, however, Mission of San Francisco de Assis.
 It originally stood on the Laguna de los Dolores (now filled up); and hence its popular name.